 Chronic Obstructive Pulmonary Disease (COPD) is a highly uncomfortable illness that worsens over time.
 This disease is worth understanding, as it is a leading cause of death among individuals who smoke.
 People who regularly consume marijuana may want to learn more about this illness and find out how to prevent it.

-Pot isn’t just a problem because it causes distorted perception, memory issues, loss of coordination, increased heart rate and affects brain function.
-Regularly lighting up can also lead to COPD (chronic obstructive pulmonary disease).
-It turns out that both cigarette and pot smoking can increase a person’s risk of COPD almost threefold, but smoking pot alone doesn’t seem to increase the risk of the deadly lung condition, researchers report.
+Pot isn’t just a problem because it causes distorted perception, memory issues, loss of coordination, emotional dependency, and changes in brain function.
+Regularly lighting up may also contribute to COPD (chronic obstructive pulmonary disease) symptoms.
+It turns out that both cigarette and pot smoking can greatly increase a person’s risk of COPD, but smoking pot alone doesn’t seem to increase the risk of the deadly lung condition.

 What is COPD?

-The researchers found that smokers who use both marijuana and tobacco are 2.5 times more likely than nonsmokers to have respiratory disease and almost three times likelier to have COPD.
-This led researchers to theorize that smoking marijuana in relatively low doses may act as a “primer” or sensitizer in the airways to amplify the adverse effects of tobacco smoke on respiratory health, Tan said.
+In the same study, researchers found that smokers who use both marijuana and tobacco are 2.5 times more likely than nonsmokers to have respiratory disease and almost three times more likely to have COPD.
+This led researchers to theorize that smoking marijuana in relatively low doses may act as a “primer” or sensitizer in the airways to amplify the adverse effects of tobacco smoke on respiratory health.

-If you or someone you love is in need of marijuana rehab, call The Canyon at our toll-free number.
+If you or someone you love is in need of marijuana rehab, our confidential helpline is available 24 hours a day, seven days a week.
 Someone is there to take your call 24 hours a day and answer any questions you have about treatment, financing or insurance.